longturn/freeciv21/docs/Manuals/Game/shortcut-options.rst

   Default: ``Ctrl+D``

 City Production Levels
-  Toggles the disply of city production in the city bar.
+  Toggles the display of city production in the city bar.

   Default: ``Ctrl+P``